 Supervised field experience in an approved health care agency.
 Practical experience and application of responsibilities and competencies necessary for practicing health education.
+Internship credit is restricted to the major field of study.
+See the Internship Program in the Nondepartmental section of the Bulletin.
 Prerequisites: HLTH 350, 427, 475; HLTH 217 or current certification in First Aid and CPR.
+Graded S or NC.